713 COVID-19 Vaccination Policy

 Personal information may be aggregated on a fully anonymized basis such that it is no longer personal information, and such aggregated anonymized information may be shared by the University with the Ministry of Colleges and Universities, the community, and stakeholders in relation to the University’s response to the COVID-19 pandemic including the University’s reinforcement of existing public health measures and the University’s own efforts to keep our community safe.

-This policy may be reviewed and amended from time to time and will remain in effect until September 7, 2022.
+This Policy may be reviewed and amended from time to time.

 The University has the right to change, modify or revoke this Policy, including by enhancing protections in place and implementing supplementary policies which may be applicable to specific buildings, facilities, or activities, at any time.